Albert Fairfax, 12th Lord Fairfax of Cameron

-Albert Kirby Fairfax, 12th Lord Fairfax of Cameron (23 June 1870 – 4 October 1939) was an American-born British peer and politician who sat in the House of Lords.
+Albert Kirby Fairfax, 12th Lord Fairfax of Cameron (23 June 1870 – 4 October 1939) was an Anglo-American peer and politician who sat in the House of Lords.

 Early life

-Born at Northampton, in Largo, Prince George's County, Maryland, Fairfax was discovered to be the rightful holder of his title after it had been essentially forgotten by his family (which had resided in the United States for several generations).
-After researchers determined Albert Kirby Fairfax to be the 12th Lord Fairfax of Cameron, his title was allowed by the House of Lords in 1908.
-His father was John Fairfax, 11th Lord Fairfax of Cameron, and his mother was Mary Brown Kirby.
+Born at Northampton Plantation, in Largo, Prince George's County, Maryland, Fairfax was discovered to be the rightful holder of his title after it had been essentially forgotten by his family, which had resided in the United States for several generations.
+After researchers determined Fairfax to be the 12th Lord Fairfax of Cameron, his title was confirmed by the House of Lords in 1908.
+His father was John Fairfax, 11th Lord Fairfax of Cameron, and his mother was Lady Mary Brown Kirby Fairfax.

 Career

-He was a member of Fairfax & Company, of George Street, London.
-He was a partner of Bonbright & Company, George Street, London.
+He was a member of Fairfax & Company, of George Street, London and a partner of Bonbright & Company, George Street, London.

-He was naturalized as a UK citizen on 17 November 1908.
+He was naturalized as a U.K. citizen on 17 November 1908.
 He was elected a Scottish Representative Peer and served in that capacity from 19 October 1917 to his death on 4 October 1939.